odoo/documentation/website/optimize/seo.rst

 in Google.

-In order to write quality meta tags, that will boost traffic to your website, Odoo provides a **Promote** tool, in the top bar of the website builder.
+In order to write quality meta tags, that will boost traffic to your website, Twenty20 provides a **Promote** tool, in the top bar of the website builder.
 This tool will contact Google to give you information about your keywords and do the matching with titles and contents in your page.